 In general (and no I am not trying to stereotype), Canadians are a more reserved people.
 Of course, there is that stereotype of being really nice, which can sometimes be true.
 Nice does not necessarily mean they're looking to be best friends with every stranger they meet.
 They are friendly when you meet them, but they don't open up too much.
 I'm not the only one who said it.
 Just ask President Obama who said, “Our Canadian friends can be more reserved, more easy going."
 That's probably the best way of describing it.
 Reserved, but easygoing.
 This can sometimes come across as cold, and that's because it is.

 Canadians are also a more passive people.
-To the contrary, Americans, as Obama also said, are more boisterous.
-They are louder, more aggressive people.
+To the contrary, Americans are more boisterous.
+They are a louder, more aggressive people.
 You feel their presence.
 But at the same time, they're also warmer and more likely to go in for a hug instead of a handshake when meeting you.
 So despite the stereotype, Americans are, as a whole, much more welcoming than their Canadian counterparts.
 Of course, there are always exceptions to the rule.
 Some say Canadians are extremely nice.
-The only difference is Canadians aren’t as blunt in their remarks and feelings towards others.
-However, this doesn’t make them nicer people.
+The only difference is Canadians aren't as blunt in their remarks and feelings towards others.
+However, this doesn't make them nicer people.